aptech/docs/docs/CR-readr.rst

     dt = close(dt);

-This code reads data from a data set 400 rows at a time.
+This code reads data from a dataset 400 rows at a time.
 The moment matrix for each set of rows is computed and added to the sum of the previous moment matrices.
-The result is the moment matrix for the entire data set. ``eof(dt)`` returns 1 when the end of the data set is encountered.
+The result is the moment matrix for the entire dataset. ``eof(dt)`` returns 1 when the end of the dataset is encountered.

 .. seealso:: Functions `open`, `create`, :func:`writer`, :func:`seekr`, :func:`eof`